Here is the Croatia family vacation itinerary that we used for our travels through Croatia with kids.

 We got up early and walked the walls which I highly recommend.
 It is about 2km so our kids were okay with the walk and a bribe of a special drink at the end.
 As you walk the walls you get an inside view of what the old town looks like below and be amazed by the terra cotta rooflines.
 You’ll be able to get an amazing view of the Adriatic Sea and see all the scattered islands that make up the coastline.

-Day 5: 3 Island Cruise – Lopud, Sipan & Kolocep
+Day 5: 3 Island Cruise & Day Tour – Lopud, Sipan & Kolocep

 Lopud was by far the island that we enjoyed the most.
 We were able to hop on a 5-minute golf cart cab ride to the other side of the island to find an amazing soft sand beach.
 Highly recommend that if you go to this island to check out this beach.
 Great for kids and a nice break from rock beaches.

 We took the ferry from port Gruz in Dubrovnik to Split.
 It took about 5 hours with Jadrolinija.
 We stayed in Split for 7 nights and used this location as a base for islands to explore.
-We used both Jadrolinija and Krilo ferry services to visit the islands, check their websites for updates schedules.
+We used both Jadrolinija and Krilo ferry services to visit the islands, check this website for updated schedules.

 Day 7: Bacvice Beach & Split at Night